Tender salmon is paired with crunchy cucumbers and radishes in a zesty citrus marinade to make a ceviche that is easy to prepare and looks gourmet!

 Fresh Salmon Ceviche with Cucumbers and Radishes

-- 1 pound salmon skin removed, cut into 1/2 inch pieces
+- 1 pound salmon, skin removed, cut into 1/2 inch pieces

-- 1 cup diced seeded English cucumber
+- 1 cup seeded and diced English cucumber

 - 1 cup diced radish